juanojeda/starter-kit-next/docs/should-i-use-this-starter-kit.md

 ## Tech Stack
 Our tech stack is listed below, with links to the reasons behind these decisions.

+Apart from the few that are marked as "not optional", all of these tools can be easily removed or replaced with another solution.
+However, keep in mind that the more customisations you make, the less value you'll get from this kit.

 - React (not optional) - component-driven UI library
 - [Next.js](../decision-register/tech-stack/2023-08-16-nextjs.md) (not optional) - React-focused full-stack development framework
-- [Typescript](../decision-register/tech-stack/2023-08-16-typescript.md) (strongly recommended) - type-safe programming language
+- [Typescript](../decision-register/tech-stack/2023-08-16-typescript.md) (not optional) - type-safe programming language
 - [Tailwind](../decision-register/tech-stack/2023-08-16-tailwind.md) - Utility-based css framework
 - [ShadCN UI](../decision-register/tech-stack/2023-08-23-shadcn-ui.md) - UI component library
 - [TRPC](../decision-register/tech-stack/2023-08-16-trpc.md) - type-safe API endpoints and contracts